Elance Telephone Ettiquette Test Answers

 I don't want to seem as if I'm rushing a customer

-Sometimes I don't feel like searching for a customer's information because the system is slow.
+Sometimes I don't feel like searching for a customer's information

 To make sure their address hasn't changed.